Brother CS7000X Review & How it Compares vs the CS7000i

 Seeing as its predecessors, the Brother CS6000i and CS7000i, had a max stitching speed of 850 spm, this is an interesting move on Brother’s part to limit the max speed on their newest machine.

-There are 10 included presser feet with the Brother CS7000X.
+There are 10 included presser feet with the Brother CS7000X, the same feet as included with the CS7000i.

-The same 10 feet are included with the CS7000i, but the 1/4″ quilting foot is an addition to those included with the CS6000i.
+However, the 1/4″ quilting foot is a new addition to those included with the CS6000i.

 These are the included feet and what you can sew with them: